 6. Urge alumni to share their photos with the community

-Alumni photos that capture happy moments are another great way to get people to interact with one another.
+Alumni photos that capture happy moments is another great way to engage your alumni and get them to interact with one another.
 You can start a photo contest by encouraging your alumni to post their photos on your alumni website or alumni group on social media.

 Bob Greene, Alumni Director at Serra High School started a ‘Picture Time’ contest via email, urging alumni to share pictures while they’re at home with their families or any picture that makes them feel happy.

 7. Host virtual gaming nights to bring your alumni together

 Social isolation during COVID-19 means that you can’t invite your alumni to your school or university for a fun game of soccer but, how about hosting a virtual event for alumni to engage in some healthy competition over online games?

 Bring your alumni together for a fun night of online Charades, Monopoly, Pictionary or Cards against Humanity.
 Take it a notch higher with special appearances of some of their favorite staff members.

 8. Host a virtual coloring contest for alumni and their families